-The English and Language Arts Undergraduate Program
+The Undergraduate Program

 At the undergraduate level, the Department of English and Language Arts offers the Bachelor of Arts Degree in English.
-Students may follow tracks in Creative Writing, Language Arts, Literature and Language, and Pre-Law.The chief goals of the English major are:
+A student may also register as a Screenwriting and Animation major and earn a Bachelor of Fine Arts degree in Film and Digital Storytelling.

 (4) to assist students in developing critical standards for evaluating literature based on understanding of such concepts as genres, prosody, styles, and levels of meaning, and the most significant theories and practices of representative critics, past and present;